Jae'Sean Tate: College career

 As a freshman, Tate posted 8.8 points and 5 rebounds per game.
 His averages climbed to 12.1 points and 5.5 rebounds per game since becoming a full-time starter against Northwestern on January 22, 2015.
 Tate was a Big Ten All-Freshman Team selection.
 Despite standing 6'4", Tate sometimes played center on a Buckeyes team that featured 6'5" point guard D'Angelo Russell.
 Tate averaged 11.7 points, 6.4 rebounds, and 1.5 assists per game as a sophomore.
 He missed the final seven games with a shoulder injury.
 He was a Big Ten Honorable Mention selection.

-Tate was an Honorable Mention All-Big Ten selection as a junior.
+Tate was an honorable mention All-Big Ten selection as a junior.
 As a junior, Tate led the Buckeyes in scoring with 14.3 points per game, taking the primary role on offense due to an injury to Keita Bates-Diop.
 Toward the end of his junior season, Tate contemplated giving up basketball and walking on to Ohio State's football team.
 He described a locker room situation in which players had completely given up on the team and did not even want to play in the NIT.
 A conversation with coach Thad Matta and assistant coach Greg Paulus persuaded Tate to return to the floor for his senior year.
 He had second thoughts after Matta was fired in favor of Chris Holtmann, but Holtmann and Tate developed a strong relationship.

 As a senior, Tate was a captain alongside a healthy Bates-Diop, and had some impressive moments including setting an Ohio State record going 10-for-10 from the field in a win over Northeastern in November 2017.
 Tate scored 14 points going 6-for-11 from the field in a comeback victory over Michigan in December.
 He averaged 12.3 points and 6.2 rebounds per game as a senior on an NCAA Tournament squad that finished 25–9.
-He was named to the Second Team All-Big Ten by the coaches and honorable mention all-conference by the media.
+He was named second-team All-Big Ten by the coaches and honorable mention all-conference by the media.
 Tate finished as Ohio State's 19th-leading scorer with 1,512 points.
 After the season, he worked with coach Joey Burton to improve his shooting technique in preparation for a professional career.